 What the narcissist uses as the golden child, he was born a sensitive soul, picks up on people’s emotions with ease, eager to please, what I’d noticed over the years, is he wasn’t like my other children, my other children are all individuals and unique to themselves, one thing they had in common was a big beaming smile.
 It was easy to snap a photo of a happy face.
 You could never get a true smiley photo from the sensitive child, his eyes always looked sad, he always looked like he had the weight of the world on his shoulders.

-Spending two years reaching narcissism, and thinking yes they so are, to a little self-doubt, then yes they so are.
+Spending several years reaching narcissism, and thinking yes they so are, to a little self-doubt, then yes they so are.
 It took one major life event for me to truly get it, then actually distance myself and observe the true actions of the narcissist.

 We’d spent two years to what I believed was co-parenting, it wasn’t it was the narcissist trying to get a roof over their head as they didn’t want to live with mummy and daddy no more.
 Why they lived there was because I’d kicked them out over drug use, within a week they’d moved in with someone new, within six months they were back with all the excuse of why it was all my fault.
 How they wanted to try again, but I was wiser and stronger than before, parenting yes, the relationship no.